AyloSrd/signals-for-react/README.md

 <MemoizedComponenet count={count.sub()}> // it will rerender even if memoized
 ```
 ### useOrbit
-An `orbit` is an object which includes one or more signals, bound to the current component; `useOrbit` is a hook that takes an object (mainly the component's props) and return them, with any signal in it replaced with a satellite bound to the current component.
+An `orbit` is an object which includes one or more signals, bound to the current component; `useOrbit` is a hook that takes an object (usually the component's props) and returns it,  with the signals replaced by their corresponding satellite signals bound to the current component.

-This hook is usefull when we have a lot of signals passed down, and we want to bound them all to the component wihout overcrowding it with `useSatellite`s and having to deal with naming conventions.
+This hook is useful when we have multiple signals being passed down to a component and we want to bind them all to the component without cluttering it with multiple instances of the `useSatellite` and without having to deal with naming conventions.

 ```tsx
 interface ChildProps {